randomInteger/find_by_size/README.md

 Ignores:  Hidden files that start with "." and links.

+Why avoid links? - Symlinks can result in loops in the directory structure which either need to be detected or avoided.
+If you do neither, you will loop forever until you end up hitting the 4096 linux default file path length and then raise an exception.

+If you wanted to solve that problem:  DFS with a lookup of visited vertices.

 # usage
 example.
 Find all files under ~/src and all of the sub-paths of ~/src between 1 and 100 GB.